unam3/docs/src/guide/essentials/template-refs.md

 # Template Refs {#template-refs}

-While Vue's declarative rendering model abstracts away most of the direct DOM operations for you, there may still be cases where we need direct access to the underlying DOM elements.
-To achieve this, we can use the special `ref` attribute:
+When we need direct access to the underlying DOM elements, we can use the special `ref` attribute:

 ```vue-html
 <input ref="input">
 ```

-`ref` is a special attribute, similar to the `key` attribute discussed in the `v-for` chapter.
 It allows us to obtain a direct reference to a specific DOM element or child component instance after it's mounted.
-This may be useful when you want to, for example, programmatically focus an input on component mount, or initialize a 3rd party library on an element.
+This may be useful when you want to focus an input on component mount or initialize a 3rd party library on an element.

 ## Accessing the Refs {#accessing-the-refs}

 <div class="composition-api">

-To obtain the reference with Composition API, we need to declare a ref with the same name:
+We need to declare a ref with the same name:

 ```vue
 <script setup>